traillj/CostAndPackBreakdown/README.md

 Algorithm Remarks
 -----------------
-The algorithm to determine the minimum number of packs checks all combinations of 1 pack, then 2 packs, 3, 4, etc. The time and space complexity of this brute force approach is nⁿ where n is the number of packs required.
+The algorithm to determine the minimum number of packs checks all combinations of 1 pack, then 2 packs, 3, 4, etc. The time and space complexity of this brute force approach is nⁿ, where n is the minimum number of packs required.